Sunday, 3 February 2013

 After a good walk, I was back to the park by early afternoon where I added Downy Woodpecker and Brown Creeper.
 And finally, I got decent views of the mystery bird which turned out to be the latest ever Pine Warbler for Ontario!
 It certainly seemed very happy, so I'll keep checking on it - maybe it'll survive right through to the Spring.
 Anyway, it was still there on the 1st February.

 The following day, I had a male Peregrine Falcon in town, chasing down the feral doves around St. Mary's Cathedral.
 However, further trips to the park have produced mixed results.
 Mid-week was mild and wet, with nothing new other than this Red-tailed Hawk being mobbed by European Starlings.
-In case you're wondering, North American hawks tend to be what we would call buzzards (
+In case you're wondering, North American hawks tend to be what we would call buzzards (Buteo) and not our Accipiter.

 Friday was a slightly different day for me, with business up in town so, finding myself at the northern end of the Rideau Trail, I walked back south to the lake and park.
 With the weather once again crisp and sunny, it was very enjoyable.
 Many of the same species were seen again, including 'my' Pine Warbler later on, but up near Grenville Park, I locked on to several American Tree Sparrows.
 They were not that forthcoming for the camera but did allow good views nonetheless.
 These cracking little sparrows have a bright chestnut crown, offset by a mainly grey face.
 A couple of White-throated Sparrows were again logged in this section of the trail.